ShanaFoster/osticket-prereqs/README.md

 -VC_redist.x86 ,
 -MySQL-5.5.62-win32

-The system also shows important MySQL server details, such as the root username and password, which are needed to set up the osTicket database using HeidiSQL.
+The system also shows important MySQL server details, such as the root username and password, which is required to setup the osTicket database using HeidiSQL.

 <br />
 </p>